 Step 5: Wait

 Wait for your Akita to pay you some attention.
-He will eventually get bored with pulling on the leash and turn to see what is causing the delay.
+They will eventually get bored with pulling on the leash and turn to see what is causing the delay.

 Step 6: Reward

-As soon as you get your dog’s attention, encourage him to come to you.
-Drop a treat just behind you or give him from your hand to reward him when he gets to you.
+As soon as you get your dog’s attention, encourage them to come to you.
+Drop a treat just behind you or give them from your hand to reward them when they get to you.

 Repeat steps three through six, then success will come.
 The number of treats and the amount of troubleshooting your puppy needs during a walk will gradually decrease, but it’s a good idea to always have some on hand in case you want to reinforce good leash-walking behavior at random.